The Coast Guard has announced another improvement to their processes to reduce the time it takes to issue a Merchant Mariner Credential (MMC).

 The Coast Guard Regional Exam Center Initial Evaluation team will then do another evaluation and issue another Notice of Rejected Incomplete Application form if they find any issues.
 Mariners must continue this process and resubmit entire, updated applications each time to [email protected].

 The Coast Guard should be applauded for this new policy which will make perfect applications, without the common issues, go through the Coast Guard National Maritime Center even faster.
-It is a step in the right direction for both reducing the Merchant Mariner Credential application backlog and the total time for perfect applications submitted to be issued by the Coast Guard.
+It is a step in the right direction for both reducing the MMC application backlog and the total time for perfect applications submitted to be issued by the Coast Guard.

-To prepare for the upcoming rule change I asked the Coast Guard Credentialing Experts who I work with at MM-SEAS USCG Licensing Software their three top three tips to avoid a Notice of Rejected Incomplete Application.
+To prepare for the upcoming rule change, Coast Guard credentialing experts who work at MM-SEAS USCG Licensing Software listed their three top tips to avoid a Notice of Rejected Incomplete Application.

 Tip 1: Always select "Merchant Mariner" as a mariner's occupation in both locations on the online form during the TWIC application process.